Your monthly invoice details all your car's bookings and earnings, fuel charges, and any other credits or debits on your account.

 What's on your invoice

-Your invoice details all the income and charges on your account from the last calendar month.
+Your invoice details all the earnings and charges on your account from the last calendar month.

 When a borrower uses your car, you receive:

-- Time income: a percentage of the time charges, as per your sharing plan
+- Time earnings: a percentage of the time charges, as per your sharing plan

-- Distance income: 13c, 25c, 31c, 37c or 45c per kilometre that the borrower drives, depending on the distance rate you choose
+- Distance earnings: 13c, 25c, 31c, 37c or 45c per kilometre that the borrower drives, depending on the distance rate you choose

 You may see charges on your invoice for fuel borrowers bought for your car.
 These charges may be higher or lower than the amount of fuel that borrowers have used that month, which can be confusing.